-The strong nuclear force is one of the four fundamental forces in nature; the other three are gravity, electromagnetism and the weak force.
-As its name implies, the strong force is the strongest force of the four.
-It is responsible for binding together the fundamental particles of matter to form larger particles.
+The strong force or strong nuclear force is one of the four fundamental forces of nature, along with gravity, electromagnetism and the weak force.
+As the name suggests, the strong force is the strongest force of the four.
+It binds fundamental particles of matter, known as quarks, to form larger particles.

 The reigning theory of particle physics is the Standard Model, which describes the basic building blocks of matter and how they interact.
-The theory was developed in the early 1970s; over time and through many experiments, it has become established as a well-tested physics theory, according to CERN, the European Organization for Nuclear Research.
+The theory was developed in the early 1970s and, over time and through many experiments, has become established as a well-tested physics theory, according to CERN, the European Organization for Nuclear Research.

-Under the Standard Model, one of the smallest, most fundamental particles — that is, one that cannot be split up into smaller parts — is the quark.
-These particles are the building blocks of a class of massive particles known as hadrons, which includes protons and neutrons.
+Under the Standard Model, one of the smallest, most fundamental elementary particles, or those that cannot be split up into smaller parts, is the quark.
+These particles are the building blocks of a class of massive particles known as hadrons, which include protons and neutrons.
 Scientists haven't seen any indication that there is anything smaller than a quark, but they're still looking.

 The strong force was first proposed to explain why atomic nuclei do not fly apart.
 It seemed that they would do so due to the repulsive electromagnetic force between the positively charged protons located in the nucleus.
-It was later found that the strong force not only holds nuclei together, but is also responsible for binding together the quarks that make up hadrons.
+Physicists later found that the strong force not only holds nuclei together but is also responsible for binding the quarks that make up hadrons.

 "Strong force interactions are important in … holding hadrons together," according to "The Four Forces," physics course material from Duke University.
 "The fundamental strong interaction holds the constituent quarks of a hadron together, and the residual force holds hadrons together with each other, such as the proton and neutrons in a nucleus."